-Privacy of personal information is an important principle to the health care providers at change.creates.change Nutrition Counselling.
-We are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the [goods and] services we provide.
-We try to be open and transparent about how we handle personal information.
+Privacy of personal health information is an important principle to the health care providers at Change Creates Change Eating Disorder Counselling.
+We are committed to collecting, using and disclosing personal health information responsibly and only to the extent necessary for the goods and services we provide.
+We try to be open and transparent about how we handle personal health information.
 This document describes our privacy policies.

 What is Personal Health Information?